Rachel Blodgett Adams

-Rachel Blodgett Adams (October 13, 1894–January 22, 1982) was an American mathematician and one of the first women to earn a doctorate in mathematics at Radcliffe College in 1921.
+Rachel Blodgett Adams (October 13, 1894–January 22, 1982) was a pioneering American mathematician and one of the first women to earn a doctorate in mathematics at Radcliffe College in 1921.

 Biography

-Rachel Blodgett was born in Woburn, Massachusetts, the oldest of three children of Mabel Edith Owen (b.
-1874) and William Edward Blodgett (b.
-1864); neither of whom attended college.
+Rachel Blodgett was born in Woburn, Massachusetts, the oldest of three children of Mabel Edith Owen and William Edward Blodgett, neither of whom attended college.

 After graduating from Woburn High School in 1912, she entered Wellesley College and majored in mathematics and Latin.
 In addition to her studies, she joined the school's Shakespeare Society and performed cornet in the symphony orchestra.
 Academically, she was gifted and was named a Wellesley scholar in 1914 and a Durant scholar in 1915.

-She graduated with her bachelor's degree (B.A.) in 1916, after which Blodgett moved to Montreal, Quebec, Canada to teach math at Miss Edgar's and Miss Cramp's School until 1918 when she returned to Massachusetts.
+Blodgett graduated with her bachelor's degree (B.A.) in 1916, and took courses at Harvard that summer.
+She then moved to Montreal, Quebec, Canada to teach math at Miss Edgar's and Miss Cramp's School until 1918.
+She then returned to Massachusetts to further pursue her academic and professional endeavors.